 - View how the Classworks assignments align with State Standards.

-- Launch and preview each Classworks units as well as any of the unit components.
+- Launch and preview each Classworks unit as well as any of the unit components.

 - Create a custom assignment or edit a previously created assignment.